mobilabsolutions/stash-sdk-android/README.md

 ### Feedback

 The Android Payment SDK is in active development, we welcome your feedback!
-Please use [GitHub Issues](https://github.com/mobilabsolutions/payment-sdk-android-open/issues) to report and issues or give a feedback
+Please use [GitHub Issues](https://github.com/mobilabsolutions/payment-sdk-android-open/issues) to report any issues with the SDK, or to provide feedback.

 ### License

 The MobilabPayment iOS SDK is open source and available under the TODO license.
 See the LICENSE file for more info.

-### Documentation

-To get familiar with the overall Payment SDK project please visit [Common payment wiki](https://github.com/mobilabsolutions/payment-sdk-wiki-open/wiki)

-To learn more about the Android Payment SDK architecture and flows please visit [Android SDK Wiki](https://github.com/mobilabsolutions/payment-sdk-android-open/wiki)